evandroagnes/cryptocurrencies-trading/README.md

 **This is a work in progress project, not production ready.**

 ## Setup
+I strongly recommend to use a python virtual environment with every project that you are working to avoid problems with python and library versions.
+See [here](https://www.freecodecamp.org/news/how-to-manage-python-dependencies-using-virtual-environments/).

 **Install Python dependencies:**

 Run the following line in the terminal: `pip install -r requirements.txt`.